 Now we predict using our trained model on the validation set we created and evaluate our model on unforeseen data.

 y_pred = classifier.predict(X_val) print(y_pred)

 - We have used basic metrics to quantify the performance of our model.

 - This is a crucial step, you should reason out the metrics and take hints to improve aspects of your model.

 - Do read up on the meaning and use of different metrics. there exist more metrics and measures, you should learn to use them correctly with respect to the solution,dataset and other factors.

-- F1 score is the metric for this challenge
+- F1 score and Log Loss are the metrics for this challenge

 precision = precision_score(y_val,y_pred,average='micro') recall = recall_score(y_val,y_pred,average='micro') accuracy = accuracy_score(y_val,y_pred) f1 = f1_score(y_val,y_pred,average='macro')

 print("Accuracy of the model is :" ,accuracy) print("Recall of the model is :" ,recall) print("Precision of the model is :" ,precision) print("F1 score of the model is :" ,f1)

 We are almost done.
 We trained and validated on the training data.
 Now its the time to predict on test set and make a submission.